tomjoht/learnapidoc/_docs/resources/docapis_aerisweather_example.md

 To get the `windSpeedMPH`, you would access it through dot notation like this: `data.response.ob.windSpeedMPH`.

-To add a little variety to the code samples, here's one that's a bit different.
-We get the value for the `data.response.ob.windSpeedMPH` and assign the variable based on a condition.
-The variable then gets appended to the page.
-See if you can understand this code logic by following the if-else condition:
+To add a little variety to the code samples, let's add some conditional logic in the display.
+The following code checks to see if `data.response.ob.windSpeedMPH` is greater than `15`.
+If so, it prints `Yes, it's too windy.` If not, it prints, `No, it's not that windy.`

 ```html
 <html>